University College (University of Western Ontario): Renovations

 The University College building underwent a $34-million renovation from January 2016 to August 2018.
 During the majority of the renovation period, the building was closed to the public.
 The renovations encompassed almost the entire building (117,000 sq. ft.), across all four floors.
 One of the main objectives of the renovations was to modernize the interior parts of the building such as ventilation, wiring, and plumbing.
 New open-concept student lounge spaces were added to the building.

 Careful attention was given to any historical features such as Conron Hall and its accompanying stained glass windows, and the exterior building facade remained untouched.
 In-depth landscaping removed overgrown trees to help enhance the exterior of the building and lighting was added to showcase the stained glass windows.

 The laneway in front of the building, Kent Drive, was refurbished to allow only pedestrians as part of the "Open Spaces Strategy".

 Architecture and features

 The building is constructed in the Collegiate Gothic style of architecture.
 Architect John M. Moore designed the building, along with help from Frederick H. Spier.
 Spier's influences are seen primarily in the tower and main auditorium.
+The total gross floor area is 117,534 sq.ft.